johntellsall/shotglass/README.md

 Shotglass is an experimental platform for letting humans visually analyze large codebases over time.

 Computers are useful, but they can only answer questions.
-The goal of this project is to render source code visually, and letting a human brain interpret the results.
+The goal of this project is to render source code visually, and let a human brain interpret the results.

-# NOTE

-This document is a bit of a grab bag at the moment.

-# Shotglass Commands

-## Command: TABLE
+Computers answer "what" and "when" but never "why".

+## Example: Flask: important files over time

 The `table` command shows how important files change over time.
 It scans through a Git repo, counting lines on important files.

-### Example: Flask

 ```bash
 ./manage.py table --versions=0.6,0.8,0.10,0.12 ../SOURCE/flask/